beliu/sparkify_postgres/README.md

 ### Load
 At this stage, all records have been extracted from JSON files and stored in Pandas Dataframes.
 Duplicate records are removed, data types are consistent, and foreign key constraints are met.
 We now convert the Dataframes into a CSV file, in memory, using the `StringIO` python library.
 There are some nuances here.
 First, CSV data are normally comma-separated.
 However, the records for songplays contain strings with commas in them.
 This will be interpreted as separate columns.
 To work around this issue, when we write the Dataframe to CSV, we specify that the separator be tab.
 Then when we copy the data from CSV into tables, we also specifcy that the separator be tab.
 This resolved the issue.

 Second, as mentioned in the previous section, we have to deal with duplicate records in the raw data.
 We make use of postgresql's `ON CONFLICT` feature.
-We specify `ON CONFLICT DO NOTHING` so that if a conflict arises from duplicate records, we move on to the next record.
+For all tables *except* users, we specify `ON CONFLICT DO NOTHING` so that if a conflict arises from duplicate records, we move on to the next record.
 We do not UPDATE the records in this case because we are not sure which version of the record is the actual one.
 Although the subsequent records may be more accurate, I decided to simplify the loading process and give preference to the first record that was inserted and to ignore subsquent duplicate ones.

 I wrote a function `copy_expert_from_io()` that contains the steps we just discussed.
 First, we have to write the data from each dataframe into memory: